scacchig/Synergy-Chess/README.md

 if diff < 0 : best move = move CE / 2

-cr5) -  the CE all give different moves : best move = move of BOSS chess engine
+cr7) -  the CE all give different moves : best move = move of chess engine number 8

 # Note :
 the system performs the best move based on the first TRUE condition it encounters and explores the conditions in the following chronological order :

-01 - verification of an absolute majority of 7 equal moves
+01 - verification of an absolute majority of 7 equal moves between 7 chess engines

-02 - verification of an absolute majority of 6 equal moves
+02 - verification of an absolute majority of 6 equal moves moves between 7 chess engines

-03 - verification of absolute majority of 5 equal moves
+03 - verification of absolute majority of 5 equal moves moves between 7 chess engines

-04 - verification of an absolute majority of 4 equal moves
+04 - verification of an absolute majority of 4 equal moves moves between 7 chess engines

-05 - check if there is 1 group of CE with 3 identical moves and another group of CE with 3 identical moves but different from the first group
+05 - check if there is 1 group of 3 CE with the same moves and another group of 3 CE with the same moves but different from the first group and comparison with the sentence of CE n ° 8

+06 - check if there is 1 group of 3 CE with the same moves and another group of 3 CE with the same moves but different from the first group

-06 - absolute majority verification of 3 equal moves
+07 - absolute majority verification of 3 equal moves

+08 - check if there is 1 or 2 or 3 groups of 2 CE with the same moves but different for each group and comparison with the sentence of CE n ° 8

-07 - check if there are 3 groups of CE with 2 equal but different moves for each group
+09 - check if there are 3 groups of 2 CE with the same moves but different for each group

-08 - check if there are 2 groups of CE with 2 identical but different moves for each group
+10 - check if there are 2 groups of 2 CE with the same moves but different for each group

-09 - absolute majority verification of 2 equal moves
+11 - absolute majority verification of 2 equal moves

-10 - if all the previous conditions are FALSE, and therefore there are 7 different moves, the system executes ELSE, ie the move of the CE Boss.
+12 - if all the previous conditions are FALSE, and therefore there are 7 different moves, the system executes ELSE, ie the move of the CE n° 8.

 # CONSIDERATIONS -
 Synergy-Chess is suitable for games ranging from 40 minutes upwards and the system should bring a slight increase in the ELO score of the chosen chess engine, in short, the inspiration and variety of analysis induced by the 7 different NNUE networks should prevail, and if you have a latest generation CPU, the advantages of the system also increase.

 It is true that the single opponent chess engine analyzes more in depth because the multiple chess engine is obliged to divide the processing power of the CPU among the 7 chess engines, however it seems that such depth of analysis is sufficiently qualitative and reliable because the choice of Best Move derives from the comparison of a considerable number of chess engines, moreover the depth of analysis is not always essential.

+At the moment there is no chess GUI that allows you to create and configure a group of chess engines that work in synergy like Synergy-Chess, so it would be interesting if some chess GUI implemented such a system to simplify its use and make it accessible even to who do not has familiar with Python

 # System Requirements